chehinedh/chehinedh/README.md

 IT Engineering Student 💻
 -------------------------

 I’m currently studying at ESPRIT Higher School of Engineering with a passion for web development.
 I have been learning and exploring the world of coding, and I am eager to expand my knowledge and skills in this field.
 I am a beginner, but I am dedicated and motivated to improve my abilities.
 You can find my learning projects and experiments here on my GitHub profile.
 Thank you for visiting!

-* 🌍  I'm based in Monastir, Tunisia
 * ✉️  You can contact me at [chehine.dhemaied@esprit.tn](mailto:chehine.dhemaied@esprit.tn )
 * 🧠  I'm learning MERN stack, Django and Flask
-* 🤝  I'm open to collaborating on collaborating on open Source Project to gain some experience and working as a freelancer
+* 🤝  I'm open to collaborating on open Source Project to gain some experience and working as a freelancer

 <a href="https://www.github.com/chehinedh" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/chehinedh?logo=github&style=for-the-badge&color=3382ed&labelColor=000000" /></a>